What is low bandwidth?

 Any connection over 25 Mbps is considered a good speed, so larger households with 3-5 users should consider speeds around 200-300 Mbps.
 Low bandwidth is caused by the Mbps rate that your current broadband has, or your bandwidth could be slowed down because too many people are connected to the network and, in some cases, to your device.

-Let’s investigate further and find out how to increase internet speed and bandwidth to improve your browsing.
+Let’s investigate further and find out how to increase internet connection speed and bandwidth to improve your browsing.

 Your bandwidth is mostly determined by your device, your router, your Internet Service Provider (ISP), and the bandwidth they promised you.
 However, even if your contract said that your connection speed would be up to 20 Mbps, that doesn’t mean you will always get maximum bandwidth – especially if you connect multiple devices to the same network and use them all at once.
 Why?